 Guinea pigs like to explore almost as much as they enjoy the outdoors.
 A play tunnel can provide a great way for your pet to get some excitement as well as exercise.
 You can place it anywhere in your home or outside and guard the ends.
 When your pet finishes playing, the tunnel folds up to a fraction of the size for easy storage.

 5. Train Them to Use Toy Steps and Ramps

 Guinea pigs will not climb stairs naturally, but you can train them to do so with treats.
 After a few tries, your pet will be running up and down the stairs with ease, and it will give them plenty of exercise.
 There are all types of steps and ramps you can purchase for your cage that your pet can use throughout the day to stay active.

 6. Build an Obstacle Course

-Another way to get your guinea pig to be more actives to build them an obstacle course.
+Another way to get your guinea pig to be more active is to build them an obstacle course.
 The obstacle course is a DIY project, and you can make it as large or as small as you want.
 You can use ramps, boxes, paper towel tubes, and more to create your course.
 Mazes are also fun ways to get your pet to move a long distance in a small space.
 Cutting up cereal boxes and gluing them together is a great way to make a maze for your guinea pig.

 7. Get Another Guinea Pig

 One way to make your guinea pig more active is to get a second guinea pig.
 They will spend the entire day palling around and often engage in competitive behavior that can lead to quite a bit of exercise.
 You can often get one of their favorite vegetables like a cherry tomato or piece of cucumber and give it to one of your pets.
-The other guinea pig will often quickly steal it starting a chain reaction where the two of them keep stealing it off each other, causing them to be much more active than they might be ordinarily.
+The other guinea pig will often quickly steal it, starting a chain reaction where the two of them keep stealing it off each other and causing them to be much more active than they might be ordinarily.